YangLIN1997/YangLIN1997.github.io/_pages/cv.md

 Education
 ======
 * B.S. in Electrical Engineering (University Medal), University of Sydney, 07/2015 - 12/2018
-* Ph.D in Computer Science, University of Sydney and Commonwealth Scientific and Industrial Research Organisation, 03/2019
+* Ph.D in Computer Science, University of Sydney and CSIRO Data61, 03/2019

 Work experience
 ======